LoganA25/sports-data-databricks/README.md

 ## Thoughts
 - I wish I would have chosen better data sources, but I guess that's what we're here for!
 Where would the world be without data engineers!
-- I've learned that hands on with the tool is the way I learn best.
+- I've learned that hands on with anything is the way I learn best.
--

 ## Conclusion
 Working on this project was rewarding and challenging.
 I never though I'd be staring at databricks for so long.\